;

 Credit card

-Credit card (Kreditkarte) – Credit cards are accepted in many stores, restaurants and hotels in Germany, but are not as common as in other countries.
+Credit cards (Kreditkarte) are accepted in many stores, restaurants, and hotels in Germany, but they are not as widely used as in other countries.
 Some establishments may charge an extra fee for credit card payments.
+While Visa and Mastercard are commonly accepted, it's advisable to carry cash for smaller transactions, especially in more traditional or rural areas of Germany.

 PayPal